 For me, Simone is one of the most tasteful and melodic guitar shredders in the world today.
 I could honestly listen to his upbeat playing all day long.

-Check out the video below for a playthrough of his ultra-catchy solo from one of DGM’s latest tracks ‘Surrender.
+Check out the video below for a playthrough of his ultra-catchy solo from one of DGM’s recent tracks ‘Surrender.

 Satchel (Russ Parish)